Unreal Engine Plugin Manual

 The new Join Odin Room

-event is now connected to our nodes that generate an access token.
+event is now connected to our nodes that generate a room token.

 Next we need to pass the identifier to the Join Room